akshaykarthicks/React-ninja/README.md

-git push# Minimal & Elite To-Do App
+# Minimal & Elite To-Do App

 A beautiful, minimal, and animated To-Do app built with **Django Ninja** (backend API) and **React** (frontend), inspired by Nothing OS design.